ocupop/mapbox-locate/src/_sessions/built-with-mapbox-do-autonomous-vehicles-dream-of-vector-maps.md

 ---
 layout: session
-title: 'Built with Mapbox: Do autonomous vehicles dream of vector maps?'
+title: Do Autonomous Vehicles Dream of Vector Maps?
 summary: >-
   Ever want to make a map based on a drawing, illustration, or fictional place?
   This session will outline the process for moving from vector lands into vector tiles.
 We'll also cover and discuss some interesting imaginary lands that would make great maps.
-Come learn to go from sketch to styling.
+Come learn how to go from sketch to styling.
 You bring your imagination; we'll bring the magic carpet!
 track: '3'
 timeslot: d1_slot6
 stage: